AnXh3L0/infuse/content/learning-path/1/module-8.en.md

 style: module
 title: Documenting Findings
-description: This module teaches you how to write up and share the results of your investigation and include appropriate indicators of compromise (IoCs).
+description: This module teaches you how to write up and share the results of your investigation and include appropriate indicators of compromise (IoCs)
 weight: 8
 ---